NVIDIA/aistore/space/README.md

 ## 3. Implementation Details

 ### Throttling

-Scanning uses `fs.IsThrottleWalk` to prevent I/O spikes during large operations.
+Space cleanup uses the unified `cmn/load` throttling (`load.Advice`) to avoid I/O and CPU spikes during large scans:

+- Each mountpath  keeps a `load.Advice` instance initialized with `FlMem|FlCla|FlDsk` and `RW=false` (metadata-only).
+- On every N-th visit (`adv.ShouldCheck(nvisits)`), it refreshes node pressure and may insert a small sleep.
+- Under `Critical` memory, CPU, or disk pressure, cleanup backs off; under merely `High` load it keeps progressing but with gentler pacing.

 ### Time Dependencies
 Relies on filesystem mtimes.
 Clock changes on the operator may influence cleanup decisions.